synopsis-archive/core/README.md

 pre-commit install
 ```

-Run test to check bevore commit:
+Run test to check before commit:
 ```bash
 pre-commit run --all-files
 ```

-The first run can take a while, as it installs all the hooks.
+The first run may take a while, as it installs all the hooks.

 ### Checks:
 - trailing-whitespace